A digital strategy articulates an organization’s approach to leveraging

 and the process-related tactical machinations of your digital

-who should establish digital strategy for your organization, it is
+who should establish the digital strategy for your organization, it is

 especially important to include the right set of resources.
 That set